nextgis/metro4all_carto/README.md

 ### More detailed installation

-Install a TileMill 0.10.2-dev, or build it from source.
-See the https://www.mapbox.com/tilemill/ for info.
+This style required TileMill 0.10.2-dev, or build from source.
+See https://www.mapbox.com/tilemill/docs/source/ for manual building instructions.

 Clone this map style